$\mathbb{A}^1$-connectivity of motivic spaces: Shifted unstable -connectivity

 \subsection{Acknowledgements.}

 The authors would like to express their sincere gratitude to Elden Elmanto for his constant support throughout this project and for sharing many insights, as well as, some unpublished notes.
-We would also like to thank Frédéric Déglise, Marc Hoyois, and Brian Shin for related discussions.
+We would also like to thank Frédéric Déglise, Marc Hoyois, and Brian Shin for related discussions, Neeraj Deshmukh for comments on a draft of this paper, and the referee for several helpful comments and suggestions.

 This work was done while the first-named author was partially supported by the SFB 1085 Higher Invariants, the Institute for Advanced Study, and the Simons Foundation, and while the second-named author received funding from the NSERC Discovery grant RGPIN-2025-07114, ``\textit{Motivic cohomology: theory and applications}'' and the PNRR grant CF 44/14.11.2022 ``\textit{Cohomological Hall algebras of smooth surfaces and applications}'', and hospitality from Chennai Mathematical Institute.